The List

 Little Liverpool

 Our Little Liverpool gallery is a hands-on fantasy world, crammed with fun activities especially for children under the age of six to play and learn.
 It is the perfect place to introduce little ones to the Museum of Liverpool.
 Prepare to have some fun!
 PRACTICALITIES Entry is by a ticket, which can be collected from the Welcome Desk on the day of your visit or booked in advance online – 50% of tickets for free sessions are available online and 50% are held back for in venue on the day.
 Little Liverpool specials can be fully pre-booked online in advance.
 Each session in the Little Liverpool gallery lasts about 30 minutes.
 Please do not leave your children unattended.
 Please note that the session times listed below may occasionally change to allow for essential maintenance work so please check for any changes at the welcome desk on the day of your visit.
 If Little Liverpool is full when you arrive then look out for Winnie the spider in our other galleries to find lots of things to do especially for the very young.
-These sessions are Little Liverpool specials which have a small charge of £2 per child and last 45 minutes.
-All other sessions are free.
 This session is replaced with a Tiny Liverpool session in term time and runs as a drop in session between 10:15am and 12:15pm.
 It aimed specifically at our younger visitors under 3.

 ↖ Back to all venues